arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * "*Individuals and interactions over processes and tools*" and "*Customer collaboration over contract negotiation*" comprise half of the values of the Agile Manifesto.
 Discuss
 * Tell me what decisions would you take if you could be the CTO of your Company.
 * Are Program Managers useful?
+* Organize a development team using flexible schedules (that is, no imposed working hours) and "Take as you need" vacation policy

 ####[[↑]](#toc) <a name='algorithms'>Questions about logic and algorithms:</a>